 - Twofish, submitted by a large team of researchers including Counterpane's respected cryptographer, Bruce Schneier

-Implementations of all of the above were tested extensively in ANSI C and Java languages for speed and reliability in such measures as encryption and decryption speeds, key and algorithm set-up time and resistance to various attacks, both in hardware- and software-centric systems.
-Once again, detailed analysis was provided by the global cryptographic community (including some teams trying to break their own submissions).
-The end result was that on October 2, 2000, NIST announced that Rijndael had been selected as the proposed standard.
-On December 6, 2001, the Secretary of Commerce officially approved Federal Information Processing Standard (FIPS) 197, which specifies that all sensitive, unclassified documents will use Rijndael as the Advanced Encryption Standard.
+Implementations of all of the above were tested extensively in ANSI, C and Java languages for speed and reliability in encryption and decryption, key and algorithm setup time, and resistance to various attacks, both in hardware- and software-centric systems.
+Members of the global cryptographic community conducted detailed analyses (including some teams that tried to break their own submissions).

 Continue Reading About Advanced Encryption Standard (AES)